mickeys/how_to_tips_and_tricks/github/github_update_checker/README.md

 3. A URL that specifies which server, repo, file, and file branch we're using.
 By specifying `/contents/` at the right location within the URL we'll be given the file contents (as opposed to any of the other information for which we can ask).

 ```
-remote=$( curl --user "${LOGIN}:${PW_OR_KEY}" \
+r=$( curl --user "${LOGIN}:${PW_OR_KEY}" \
 	--header 'Accept: application/vnd.github.v3+json' \
 	"https://${GH}/${OWNER}/${REPO}/contents/${FP}/${FN}?ref=${BRANCH}" 2>/dev/null \
 	| jq --raw-output '.content' | base64 -D )
 ```

 Because the contents are returned to us as an armored base 64 blob wrapped in a JSON data structure, we have to first unwrap the JSON (with the `jq` command) and then decode the blob (with `base64 -D`).
-Then the file contents are stored within the `remote` variable.
+Then the file contents are stored within the `r` variable.

 `r_sha` holds the calculation of the remote hash value.

 ```
-r_sha=$( shasum < "$remote" )
+r_sha=$( shasum < "$r" )
 ```

-Lastly we return the result of comparing the local and remote hash values.
-If they're the same, meaning the running program is up-to-date, we return the UNIX success value of 0.
-If they're different, meaning the latest commit has some changes and an update is called for, we'll return a 1.
+### Returning something to the caller

+We compare the local and remote hash values.

 ```
 [[ "${l_sha%% *}" != "${r_sha%% *}" ]]
 ```

+* If they're the same, meaning the running program is the same as the latest commit, then there's nothing for the caller to do; we return and empty string.
+* If they're different we assume there's a later version (although if the user has made local changes that'll trigger differences).
+We return the contents for the caller to handle as appropriate.

 ## Using ghUpdateCheck() &#8212; an example